Coming together as a global genomics community: highlights from GA4GH 12th Plenary

 Photo Credits: Jaclyn Ryan, Ontario Conference Management Group, Inc.

-Amendment: A previous version of this press release had stated that the dates of 13th Plenary were 15 to 19 September.
-The dates of 13th Plenary are now confirmed to be 22 to 26 September in Uppsala, Sweden.
+Amendment: A previous version of this press release had stated different dates for 13th Plenary.
+The dates of 13th Plenary are now confirmed to be 6 to 10 October in Uppsala, Sweden.

 —